VictorArxujo/Certificadora/README.md

 ## Additional Resources

-# For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
+For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-# Certificadora

-> > > > > > > 856f018e42242d362d0c519dfbe6f8ee63b8fc73